rclone/rclone/docs/content/internetarchive.md

 rclone reserves all the keys starting with `rclone-`.
 Setting value for these keys will give you warnings, but values are set according to request.

+If there are multiple values for a key, only the first one is returned.
+This is a limitation of rclone, that supports one value per one key.
+It can be triggered when you did a server-side copy.

+Reading metadata will also provide custom (non-standard nor reserved) ones.

 ## Configuration

 Here is an example of making an internetarchive configuration.